SoufianeRahj/Node-Express-starterPack/README.md

-To run the application, first install all the dependencies throught: npm intall then run the start script npm run start
+To run the application, first install all the dependencies throught: npm intall then run the start script: npm run start